devAlq/contact-list-project/README.md

 - Implement the following functions:
   - `add()`: that adds a new contact to the end of the list and prints a confirmation message.
-  - `delete()`: that deletes a contact by name.
+  - `delete()`: that deletes a contact by phone number.
 If the contact is found, it removes the contact and prints a confirmation message.
 If not found, it prints a message indicating that the contact does not exist.
-  - `update()`: updates the phone number for the specified name and prints a confirmation message.
-If the name is not found, it displays a message indicating that the contact does not exist.
+  - `update()`: that updates the specified phone number and prints a confirmation message.
+If the old phone number is not found, it displays a message indicating that the contact does not exist.
   - `allContacts()`: that displays all the contacts in the list.
 If the list is empty, it prints a message indicating that no contacts are available.

 - In your `main` function: